 - Send official transcripts to the UH Mānoa Graduate Division directly from the issuing institution(s).
 Provide copies of academic transcripts from each post-secondary institution attended, including any study abroad or exchange programs, summer programs, and non-degree work and extension programs.
 Note: for course work completed at any University of Hawaii campus (including community colleges), transcripts are not required.

-- Graduate Record Examination scores are recommended, but not required.
-However, the UH Mānoa Graduate Division requires GRE results if at least 25% of your courses were taken at a "non-traditional" U.S. college or university that does not assign numeric or letter grades.
+- Graduate Record Examination scores are not required by the LIS Program.
+However, the UH Mānoa Graduate Division does require GRE results if at least 25% of your courses were taken at a "non-traditional" U.S. college or university that does not assign numeric or letter grades.

 - Submit only the following documents via the Graduate Application Supplemental Documents Upload website: